 Executive Officer & Business Advisor

-John’s extensive business, leadership and coaching experience enables business owners and independent professionals to achieve business growth and financial freedom.
+John’s extensive business, leadership, and coaching experience enable business owners and independent professionals to achieve business growth and financial freedom.
 John has comprehensive experience in the Financial Services and other industry sectors.

 Marketing Strategist & Coach